johnroutledge/milestone-project-4/readme/deployment/DEPLOYMENT.md

 ]
 ```
 8. Go to the bucket policy section and click 'edit' and then 'policy generator'.
-9. In the newly opened window, selct 'S3 Bucket Policy'
+9. In the newly opened window, select 'S3 Bucket Policy'
 10. Next, set the following options:
     * Allow all principals by using '*'.
     * Set action to 'GetObject'.